camunda/camunda-docs-manual/content/reference/cmmn10/markers/repetition-rule.md

 For a better understanding it is necessary to distinguish between a `first` instance and an instance which is a `repetition`:

 - `first instance`: The `first` instance is the one which is created when the parent stage gets active.
 - `repetition`: It is an instance which repeats the `first` instance.
-There could be more than one repetitions of the `first` instance.
+There could be more than one repetition of the `first` instance.

 The repetition and entry criteria can be used in different combinations.
-The following remarks explains when any instance performs the state transition from `AVAILABLE` to either `ENABLED` or `ACTIVE`:
+The following remarks explain when any instance performs the state transition from `AVAILABLE` to either `ENABLED` or `ACTIVE`:

 1. Only entry criteria are present:
 Each instance (`first` and every `repetition`) performs the state transition, when any *entry* criterion is met.
 2. Only repetition criteria are present:
-The `first` instance performs immediately the state transition.
-While each `repetition` performs the transition, when any *repetition* criterion is met.
+The `first` instance immediately performs the state transition while each `repetition` performs the transition when any *repetition* criterion is met.
 3. Entry and repetition criteria are present:
-The `first` instance performs the state transition, when any *entry* criterion is met.
-Each `repetition` performs the state transition, when any *repetition* criterion is met.
+The `first` instance performs the state transition when any *entry* criterion is met.
+Each `repetition` performs the state transition when any *repetition* criterion is met.
 4. Neither entry nor repetition criteria are present:
-Each instance (`first`and every `repetition`) performs immediately the state transition.
-But this could lead to undesired situations, for example it is possible to create an infinite loop.
-In such a combination the repetition rule should evaluate after a given number of repetitions to `true`.
-This would allow to instantiate for example 5 instance in parallel (whereby one instance is the `first` instance and the other four instances are the `repetitions`).
+Each instance (`first` and every `repetition`) immediately performs the state transition.
+However, this can lead to undesired situations.
+For example, it is possible to create an infinite loop.
+In such a combination, the repetition rule should evaluate to `true` after a given number of repetitions.
+This would for example allow to instantiate 5 instances in parallel (whereby one instance is the `first` instance and the other four instances are the `repetitions`).

 ## Example

-The repetition rule gives the opportunity to implement the following use case: Whenever the task *A* completes a new instance of task *A* should be offered to repeat the task.
+The repetition rule gives the opportunity to implement the following use case: Whenever the task *A* completes, a new instance of task *A* should be offered to repeat the task.

-Therefore the CMMN could look like as follows:
+Therefore the CMMN could look as follows:

 ```xml
 <definitions>